Ovarian Cancer Hyderabad | Dr Geetha Nagasree

 Benign (non-cancerous) ovarian tumours may not spread beyond ovaries.

-Is Screening possible?
+Is screening possible?

 Screening women for ovarian cancer is a bit challenging for researchers and oncologists -owing to the fact that there is no proper screening test available.
 However, women with a strong family history of ovarian and breast cancers should discuss with their doctor regarding genetic tests for these gene mutations.
 Based on the results of the genetic tests, they can opt for prophylactic treatment and minimize their risk and future complications.